deref/transcript/README.md

 ```

 This will interpret a command transcript file, but does not check any output or
 exit status expectations.
-Instead, updates the given file with the newly
+Instead, the given file will be rewritten with the
-observed results.
+newly observed results.

 ## Edit